agunechemba/agunechemba.github.io/_posts/2025-05-24-Input and Output Devices-The Post Office Analogy.md

 By understanding Gina and Rico, you’ll always remember what input and output devices do. 😉

-Sure, Ken!
-Here are 5 review questions (no multiple choice) based on the blog analogy:

 ---

 ## 📝 Review Questions